 Vernon College offers reasonable accommodations in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 To assure that accommodations are available for the first day of class, students should contact the Special Services Director early to allow adequate time to arrange necessary services and supplies.
 This may be arranged by calling (940) 552-6291, ext.
-2308 or by coming by Room 219-Wright Library, Vernon campus.
+2308.